Tom Bosschaert

 System maps allow you to find key strategic leverage, by yourself or with a group.
 Rather than wading through thick reports, one single image can provide the insight you need.

 System maps show you how energy, material, people and financial streams flow through your city.
-They allow strategic insight into where the most effective measures can be taken to improve local conditions, save money and involve the community.
+They allow strategic insight into where the most effective measures can be taken to improve local conditions, create circularity, save money and involve the community.

 System maps also create an opportunity to collaboratively work with stakeholders in the community, and as a support for group decisionmaking.